-- 1. Student admission to the clinical programs is contingent upon a drug screening test result indicating no evidence of drug use.
+- Student admission to the clinical program is contingent upon a drug screening test result indicating no evidence of drug use.
 A drug screening result indicating dilution of the sample will require a repeat drug test. - 2.
 The student is responsible for the cost of the drug screening. - 3.
-The initial 11-panel drug screening must be completed prior to the start of the student's first semester in the clinical program.
+The initial 10-panel drug screening must be completed prior to the start of the student's first semester in the clinical program. - 4.
+The drug screen must be completed prior to the first day of classes.

-- a.
-Individual Program Directors may determine the appropriate location for the clinical students.
-This may include the Health and Wellness Center or a different location. - i.
-The Health and Wellness Center should be communicated as the preferred location for the drug screen.
-Medical documentation is stored at the Health and Wellness Center and students have the option to use financial aid/Bursar accounts for payment. - b.
-Program Directors will determine the appropriate time frame for completion based on the start of the clinical program.
-Students must bring all medications/prescriptions that could alter a drug screen with them at the time of the drug screen.
-In the event of a positive drug screening, there will be an automatic lab drawn (blood) at the time of visit at the student's expense for second confirmation. - c.
-RN's or other licensed individuals entreating a clinical program or a clinical course may provide evidence of an 11-panel drug screening from their employer if it is less than one year old. - 4.
+- 5. Students must bring all medications/prescriptions that could alter a drug screen with them at the time of the drug screen.
+In the event of a positive drug screening, there will be an automatic lab drawn (blood) at the time of visit at the student's expense for second confirmation. - 6.
 In the event of a drug screening result indicating use of an illegal drug or controlled substance without a legal prescription, student admission to the clinical programs will be denied.
 Results will be submitted to the Program Director or designee.

 Duty to Report: if the student is a licensed/registered health professional, a report will be made to the Attorney General and Indiana Professional Licensing Agency (or in the state(s) in which the applicant holds a license).